antoanparashkevov/antoanparashkevov/README.md

 - 💻 <strong>Find a Freelancer</strong> - a web application <strong>for easily finding freelancer</strong> that allows users to contact them or to register themselves as a freelancer.
 With its minimalistic design, the application is easy to manage and accessible.
 Written on Angular and TypeScript - https://github.com/antoanparashkevov/freelancers-angular

-- 💻 <strong>Find a Coach</strong> - a web application <strong>for easily finding a coach</strong> that allows users to contact them or to register themselves as a coach.
+- 💻 <strong>Find a Coach</strong> - Easy-to-use app to quickly and conviniently find the right coach for you.
+Each authenticated user can register as a coach too.
 Almost identical with Find a Freelancer project, but written on VueJS version 3 and plain JavaScript. - https://github.com/antoanparashkevov/find-coaches-vue3

 ## 📫 How to reach me:
 Feel free to reach me: https://linktr.ee/antoan_parashkevov